exercism/v3/languages/elixir/exercises/concept/anonymous-functions/.docs/introduction.md

 We might use anonymous functions to:

-- Partially apply a function (also known as [currying a function][currying]).
 - Hide data using lexical scope (also known as a closure).
-- dynamically create functions at run-time.
+- Dynamically create functions at run-time.

 Anonymous function start with the reserved word `fn`, the parameters are separated from the body of the function with the `->` token, and they are finished with an `end`.
 As with named functions, the last expression in the function is _implicitly returned_ to the calling function.